Quantum Subgradient Estimation for Conditional Value-at-Risk Optimization: Results and Analysis

 \subsection{Discussion}

-Taken together, the numerical evidence and figures validate the theoretical predictions of the paper.
-The gradient estimation study provides clear empirical support for the quadratic improvement in error scaling afforded by amplitude estimation.
-The optimization experiments demonstrate that this improvement translates to practical CVaR minimization, where QAE-style estimators can achieve the same quality of solution with fewer queries.
-This has direct implications for risk-sensitive portfolio optimization in quantum finance, showing how quantum resources can be meaningfully leveraged to reduce estimation costs in high-confidence tail risk management.
+Taken together, the numerical evidence and figures are consistent with the theoretical predictions of the paper.
+The gradient estimation study provides clear empirical support for the quadratic improvement in error scaling afforded by amplitude estimation: at matched budgets, the QAE-style estimator achieves more than an order of magnitude lower error, and the $N=M^2$ overlay verifies the predicted slopes.
+The optimization experiments confirm that this improved oracle accuracy translates without loss to the projected SGD dynamics, with both methods reaching the same CVaR minimum.
+Combined, these results substantiate the per-iteration $O(d/\epsilon)$ versus $O(d/\epsilon^2)$ gap of Proposition~\ref{prop:qae-gradient}, and motivate the overall $\widetilde O(d/\epsilon^3)$ versus $\widetilde O(d/\epsilon^4)$ complexity of Proposition~\ref{prop:sgd-convergence} for risk-sensitive portfolio optimization in quantum finance.